marcos-muino-garcia/m1-arengu-auth/README.md

 3. In the "Direct package file upload" section, choose the file you downloaded in step 1 and upload it.
 4. Go back to the admin panel and open System > Configuration menu.
 You will find a new "Arengu Auth" section in the left menu.

+If you get a `404 Not Found` error, just log out of the admin panel and log back in.

 ## Available endpoints

 These are all the operations exposed by this module: